CarlosNZ/json-edit-react/README.md

 ## Update functions

 A callback to be executed whenever a data update (edit, delete or add) occurs can be provided.
-You might wish to use this to update some state, or make an API call, for example.
+You might wish to use this to update your data state, or make an API call, for example.
 If you want the same function for all updates, then just the `onUpdate` prop is sufficient.
 However, should you require something different for editing, deletion and addition, then you can provide separate Update functions via the `onEdit`, `onDelete` and `onAdd` props.

 The function will receive the following object as a parameter: